sandstreamdev/std/README.md

 ##### Questions

-- How to group an array by a function?
+- How to group an array by a key function?

 #### hasKey

-Checks if given key is present in the object.
+Checks if the given key is present in the object.

 ##### Type signature